ksmetz/RNApipe/README.md

 	- <code>module load python/2.7.12</code>

-6. **Run RNApipe.py, selecting for the Project you want**
+6. **Run RNApipe.py, selecting for the Project you want** \
-	Optional: select by Bio Rep, Condition, etc. (See [Detailed Usage: Input Parameters](#input-parameters))
+	Note: See [Detailed Usage](#detailed-usage) for other selection/input options, output customization options, and pipeline options.
 	- <code>python /proj/phanstiel_lab/software/RNApipe/RNApipe.py --p PROJ [options]</code>

 7. **Review the run info printed to terminal screen**
 	- This includes the samples selected, samples merged together, stages to be run, and full path to output directory
-	- If the information looks right, answer "hell yeah" and monitor your run with <code>squeue -u onyen</code>!
+	- If the information looks right, answer <code>hell yeah</code> and monitor your run with <code>squeue -u onyen</code>!
 It's a good idea to double check that no errors appear while the jobs are submitted.
-	- If the information looks wrong, answer "nah" and adjust your RNApipe.py options.
+	- If the information looks wrong, answer <code>nah</code> and adjust your RNApipe.py options.

 See below for more detailed usage, or use:\
 <code>python /proj/phanstiel_lab/software/RNApipe/RNApipe.py --help</code>